HIV/AIDS and Lipodystrophy Treatments Part II: Treatments for Fat Loss

 It is important to consult with a plastic surgeon or dermatologist experienced in treating HIV-related lipodystrophy.
 If you are planning on using a treatment, and especially if you plan to go outside of the US to get it, check with the product's manufacturer to make sure your provider has been properly trained to perform the procedure.

 The treatments are expensive and many insurance companies will not provide coverage.
-However, some HIV+ people have been able to convince their insurance companies or health services to cover the treatment.
+However, some people living with HIV have been able to convince their insurance companies or health services to cover the treatment.
 If you try to get your insurance company or health service to pay for these treatments, it is important to stress to them that fillers are required to restore facial features lost to HIV drug treatment, not simply for cosmetic purposes.

-On a positive note, in the US, Medicare pays for facial fillers (Sculptra and Radiesse, below) for HIV+ people on Medicare who experience symptoms of depression due to HIV-related facial lipoatrophy.
+On a positive note, in the US, Medicare pays for facial fillers (Sculptra and Radiesse, below) for people living with HIV on Medicare who experience symptoms of depression due to HIV-related facial lipoatrophy.
 This decision was made, in part, because studies showed that the fillers can improve self-image, ease symptoms of depression, and help people stick more closely to their HIV drug treatment schedules.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.